The 1st Independent Polish Parachute Brigade

 Now I drive a BMW 640 that has a record 0-60 ability and I tested it to the max as I raced on over to Lundie Tower to checkout my new perspective on where the tower was located.
 Excitement was coursing through me (sad but true!).

-Getting Excited About Overgrown Concrete In A Field
+Excitement About Overgrown Concrete In A Field

 I couldn't make this title less interesting!
 And yet, if history interest you, if standing exactly where your ancestors stood 75 years ago excites you, then this is adrenaline overload!